SocketCluster/plugins/README.md

 ### Codecs

+Codecs are useful for compressing entire SC messages into another intermediary format before they are are sent over the wire - They are also responsible for decompressing messages back into their original SC protocol format when they arrive on the other side.

 - ```sc-codec-min-bin``` https://github.com/SocketCluster/sc-codec-min-bin - A codec for compressing SC messages into a minimal binary format before transmiting them over the wire.
 This is ideal for games and other high-throughput applications.

+### Broker Engines

+A broker engine is reponsible for sharing/synchronizing pub/sub channels (and optionally, data) between SC brokers.
+A broker engine is responsible for exposing an `exchange` object for interacting with message brokers on the backend.
+The API of different broker engines may vary.

+- ```sc-redis-broker``` https://github.com/rapidops/sc-redis-broker - This broker engine allows your SC workers to synchronize their pub/sub channels directly through Redis (instead of going through sc-broker).

 ## Open source examples